Child Support

 Child Support Payments in California

 Payments can be made once every month for support of one or multiple children.
-Payments are often made until the child turns 18 or 19 as long as the he or she meets the following requirements:
+Payments are often made until the child turns 18 or 19 as long as he or she meets the following requirements:

 - Is in school full time